Welcome

 About the Process

-Humans have been creating with colored glass for many millennia.
+Humans have been making art with colored glass for many millennia.
 The earliest known human-made glass artifacts are Egyptian beads made around 2700 BC, with stained glass windows not becoming popular until the Medieval/Gothic period in the Middle East and Europe.
 Glass is colored by firing it with metallic salts.
 Pink glass, for example, is colored using real gold - making it the most expensive color by far!

 1) Make your pattern, 2) Cut the glass into your pattern’s shape by scoring and breaking it into the shapes you want (this part is as hard as it sounds!), 3) Grind each shard of glass into perfect form to match the pattern, 4) Wrap each shard of glass in copper foil, 5) Solder the pieces together using a tin/lead solder mixture, and 6) Clean, patina, and polish the piece!
 It’s a very intensive, meticulous, hands-on process.
 Each step requires special tools and techniques.
 The hard work that goes into each piece makes it so special when it’s complete!